Now driving your route . . .

 ID: S114793

-Château de Jaques is an impressive 17th-century Monument Historique set in ten hectares of gardens and wooded grounds with an ancient pigeonnier, a medieval tower and old, private chapel.
+Château de Jaques is an impressive 17th-century Monument Historique set in ten hectares of gardens and wooded grounds with an ancient pigeonnier, gatehouse and an old private chapel.

 It is the labour of love of its highly creative and colourful owner, an international furniture designer and passionate admirer of all beautiful and historical things, who is slowly bringing it back to life.
 This is a work in progress, to repair not renew and therefore, preserve this protected monument’s original and charming patina.
 Here, it’s less about perfection and more about blending in and being part of this historic building and its past.